0xLyk4n/N-Scan/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 You can use the scirpt for scanning your local network.
 Network scanning helps to detect all the active hosts on a network and maps them to their IP addresses.
+Here we use ARP and TCP scan to scan for active devices and their ports.

 <!-- PREREQUISITES -->
 ## Prerequisites